 SMSFs must be audited every income year.
-The auditor must be registered as an SMSF auditor with the Australian Securities and Investments CommissionL3 (ASIC).
+The auditor must be registered as an SMSF auditor with the Australian Securities & Investments Commission (ASIC).
 Check that your auditor is registered.

-Your auditor must provide you with a completed and signed Self-managed superannuation fund independent auditor's report before you can lodge this annual return.
+Your auditor must provide you and any other trustee of your fund with a completed and signed Self-managed superannuation fund independent auditor's report before you can lodge this annual return.
 The details that you need to complete this question are available from that report.